physx-is-fun/Python-tutorial/basicsyntax.md

 Hello, World!
 ```

+Python Identifiers: A Python identifier is a name used to identify a variable, function, class, module or other object.
+An identifier starts with a letter A to Z or a to z or an underscore (_) followed by zero or more letters, underscores and digits (0 to 9).
+Python does not allow punctuation characters such as @, $, and % within identifiers.
+Python is a case sensitive programming language.
+Thus, Manpower and manpower are two different identifiers in Python.
+Here are naming conventions for Python identifiers
+    * Python Class names start with an uppercase letter.
+All other identifiers start with a lowercase letter.
+    * Starting an identifier with a single leading underscore indicates that the identifier is private identifier.
+    * Starting an identifier with two leading underscores indicates a strongly private identifier.
+    If the identifier also ends with two trailing underscores, the identifier is a language-defined special name.

+Python Reserved Words: The following list shows the Python keywords.
+These are reserved words and you cannot use them as constant or variable or any other identifier names.
+All the Python keywords contain lowercase letters only.
+    * and
+    * as
+    * assert
+    * break
+    * class
+    * continue
+    * def
+    * del
+    * elif
+    * else
+    * except
+    * False
+    * finally
+    * for
+    * from
+    * global
+    * if
+    * import
+    * in
+    * is
+    * lambda
+    * None
+    * nonlocal
+    * not
+    * or
+    * pass
+    * raise
+    * return
+    * True
+    * try
+    * while
+    * with
+    * yeld

 ## Bibliography

 Python - Basic Syntax.
 (2012, June 10).
 Tutorials Point.
 Retrieved May 13, 2023, from https://www.tutorialspoint.com/python/python_basic_syntax.htm#